knbz/security-advisor/setup_cluster.md

 3. Verify that the components are installed properly by checking the [Security Advisor dashboard](https://console.bluemix.net/security/advisor/#!/dashboard).

-## Removing Security Advisor components from your Kubernetes cluster
+## Removing Security Advisor components
 {: #cluster_uninstall}

 Remove the Security Advisor components from your cluster and the service ID and API key from your {{site.data.keyword.Bluemix_notm}} account.